-Interested applicants should submit their application and all required documents listed below through Impactpool:
+Interested applicants should submit their application and all required documents listed below online through Impactpool:

-- Cover letter detailing how your qualifications and experience match the requirements of the position and the specific contributions you can make to the UNU; please include the vacancy announcement reference number: 2020/UNU/FLORES/CTC/AR/91
+- Cover letter detailing how your qualifications and experience match the requirements of the position and the specific contributions you can make to the UNU.
+Please include the vacancy announcement reference number: 2021/UNU/FLORES/FTA/HNRP/83799

 - Digital copies of your degree certificate(s)/diploma(s)

 Please note only shortlisted candidates will be contacted.
 Applications that are incomplete or received after the closing date will not be considered.